Unity-Technologies/EditorXR/README.md

 Optionally, you could add a [git hook for post-checkout](https://ttboj.wordpress.com/2014/05/06/keeping-git-submodules-in-sync-with-your-branches/) or use a GUI (e.g. SourceTree) that does this automatically for you.

 ### Project Settings
-If you plan on making changes to EditorVR and/or contributing back, then you'll need to set the `Asset Serialization` property under Edit->Project Settings->Editor to `Force Text`
+If you plan on making changes to EditorVR and/or contributing back, then you'll need to set the `Asset Serialization` property under Edit->Project Settings->Editor to `Force Text`.

+We're using `#if UNITY_EDITOR` for now in order to keep our code out of your player builds.
+We will eventually explore a possible overlap between EditorVR and player builds.
+We recommend you do the same for your tools if you plan to distribute them to others.